vaultah/replicat/README.md

 parameters that are required to connect to Proud Cloud (account id, secret token, etc.), you should add them to the `replicat.backends.pc.Client` constructor as keyword-only arguments.
-If present, Replicat will generate the corresponding command line arguments with defaults *and* you'll even be able to use environment variables to provide them.
+If present, Replicat will generate the corresponding command line arguments with defaults *and* you'll even be able to use environment variables or profiles to provide them.

 `replicat.backends.pc.Client` must subclass `replicat.backends.base.Backend` and implement all of the methods marked as abstract.
 You could use implementations of existing